Sushmita Sen’s break up rumors with boyfriend Rohman Shawl | Sushmita Sen breaks up with boyfriend Rohman Shawl

 The story of Sushmita Sen and Rohman started with an Instagram DM.
 Sushmita told in an interview that one day she was in a bad mood after breaking the glass and she was scrolling Instagram.
 During this, Rohman’s Direct Message was opened by mistake.
 In this message, Rohman had said some genuine things from the heart for Sushmita, which Sushmita liked very much and after that the friendship between the two started.

-Rohman Shawl lives as a family with Sushmita Sen and her two daughters.
-The entire family is often seen talking to the fans together in their Instagram live and there is great chemistry and understanding between everyone.
+Rohman Shawl lived as a family with Sushmita Sen and her two daughters.
+The entire family was often seen talking to the fans together in their Instagram live and there is great chemistry and understanding between everyone.
 Fans are quite disappointed with the news of Sushmita and Rohman’s separation.
+Sharing a picture of Rohman on her Instagram, Sushmita Sen wrote – This relationship started with friendship and we are still friends.
+Our love continues but our relationship ended long ago.

 Leave a Comment